 Families need to care for their homes, and spiritual communities need to care for their buildings.
 This group takes care of our church’s physical space, so we have a great place to worship and meet.
-Please contact Jim if you’re enjoy fixing things, gardening, mowing the lawn, etc.
+Please contact Peter if you enjoy fixing things, gardening, mowing the lawn, etc.

 Choir & Music